sgreben/jp/README.md

 # jp

-Dead simple terminal plots from JSON data.
+Dead simple terminal plots from JSON (or CSV) data.
 Bar charts, line charts, and scatter plots are supported.

 <!-- TOC -->